margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The South ##
 What is in the South?
-Friendly neighbors, strong families, lightness of heart, good food - grits, pumpkin pie, pecan pie, oyster stuffing, and white houses, good porches, and amazing nurses, and teachers.
+Friendly neighbors, strong families, lightness of heart, good food beautiful houses and architecture, and good porches.
 Good music - bluegrass, country, the blues, and jazz, and bridges to the West Coast.
-Equality for all.
+Equality.
 A connection to the land.
 A love of home and family.
 Freedom from racial, gender, and cultural politics.
-Where the country began and started.
+The place the country began and started.

 ## Southern Titles ##
 "Ladies" at home, and the country club, and "women" at work.